-Pygmy seahorses are very charismatic and photogenic, but their tiny size makes them both challenging and delicate subjects.
-Here are a few tips how to best photograph them.
+Here are a few tips how to best photograph pygmy seahorses.
+Pygmy seahorses are very charismatic and photogenic.
+But their tiny size makes them both challenging and delicate subjects.

 For more magnification, it is recommended to add a teleconverter, rather than a diopter.
 This maintains your working distance from the subject and reduces the risk of accidentally bumping into the fan with the front of the lens and making all the pretty polyps close up.

 If you want an extreme supermacro, a combination of teleconverter and diopter will give very strong magnification without being right on top of the subject, and will increase the chance of getting an image with strong eye contact.

 Keep in mind that when shooting such a small subject at high magnifications, it can be quite difficult to keep your subject in focus due to the incredibly small depth of field.

 Additionally, put your cameras in autofocus in to get sharp images.

 These tiny, eye-lidless fish are very sensitive to and dislike bright lights.
 We suggest limiting the number of flash-lit images of pygmies, ideally to no more than five, to keep their disturbance to a minimum.
 Also, we highly recommend that you do not use a focus light.
 This is the main reason cited for them constantly turning away from photographers.

 - Shoot the pygmy in his natural habitat: This puts the animal into context and emphasises their diminutive size as well as their amazing adaptation to their habitat.
 Don’t place the pygmy in the centre of the frame, but towards one side, ideally on a third, facing towards the middle.